warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 });
 ```

-We initialized ArLocal on port 1820 (the default one is 1984) and started the instance.
-Then, we initialized Arweave by pointing to the running local testnet.
+We initialize ArLocal - a local server resembling real Arweave network - on port 1820 (the default one is 1984) and start the instance.
+Then, we initialize Arweave by pointing to the running local testnet.

-### LoggerFactory
+## 🎛️ LoggerFactory

 ```js
 LoggerFactory.INST.logLevel('error');
 ```

 Logging is helpful not only during development process but also when interacting with the contract as it gives some advices of what is happening and what errors have occured.
 RedStone Smartweave SDK has seven levels of logging, you can view all logging implementations in the SDK [https://github.com/redstone-finance/redstone-smartcontracts/tree/main/src/logging](https://github.com/redstone-finance/redstone-smartcontracts/tree/main/src/logging).
 It is adviced to use only `fatal` or `error` logging levels in production as using other ones may slow down the evaluation.
-You can also use different logging levels for each module, names of the modules are derived from Typescript classes in the SDK, example of such implementation:
+You can also use different logging levels for each module.
+Names of the modules are derived from Typescript classes in the SDK, example of such implementation:

 ```js
 LoggerFactory.INST.logLevel('fatal');